-- one or more memory devices comprising instructions that, when executed by the one or more processors, cause the one or more processors to perform operations comprising: - presenting, on an immersive display, a first plurality of images of a virtual environment, wherein the immersive display comprises one or more light emitting diode displays; - obtaining information regarding a position and orientation of a physical camera, wherein the physical camera is configured to capture photographic images of imagery presented on the immersive display; - identifying a sub-region of the immersive display based on (a) the obtained information regarding the position and orientation of the physical camera and (b) information regarding one or more lens characteristics of the physical camera; - determining a display perspective correct view, wherein the determination of the display perspective

-- correct view is based on at least the obtained information regarding the position and orientation of the physical camera; - presenting, within the identified sub-region of the immersive display, a second plurality of images of the virtual environment, wherein the second plurality of images of the virtual environment is based on the determined display perspective correct view; and - capturing a third plurality of images using the physical camera, wherein the third plurality of images includes at least one photographic image of the presented second plurality of images of the virtual environment within the sub-region of the immersive display. - 11.
-The immersive content presentation system of claim 10, wherein a portion of the third plurality of images outside the sub-region of the immersive display remain unchanged and correspond to the first plurality of images. - 12.
-The immersive content presentation system of claim 10. further comprising: - distributing light from the one or more light emitting diodes of the one or more light emitting diode displays to reduce moire effect; and generating content based on the third plurality of images.
+- one or more memory devices comprising instructions that, when executed by the one or more processors, cause the one or more processors to perform operations comprising: - presenting, on an immersive display, a first plurality of images of a virtual environment, wherein the immersive display comprises one or more light emitting diode displays; - obtaining information regarding a position and orientation of a physical camera, wherein the physical camera is configured to capture photographic images of imagery presented on the immersive display; - identifying a sub-region of the immersive display based on the obtained information regarding the position and orientation of the physical camera; - determining a display perspective correct view based on at least the obtained information regarding the position and orientation of the physical camera; - presenting, within the identified sub-region of the immersive display, a second plurality of images of the virtual environment based on the determined display perspective correct view; and - capturing a third plurality of images using the physical camera, wherein the third plurality of images includes at least one photographic image of the presented second plurality of images of the virtual environment within the sub-region of the immersive display, and wherein a portion of the third plurality of images outside the sub-region of the immersive display remain unchanged and correspond to the first plurality of images.

+12. An immersive content presentation system comprising:

+one or more processors;

+one or more displays; and